Disappearance of Patrick Warren and David Spencer: Brian Lunn Field as a prime suspect

+Field died in prison in February 2024 aged 87.

-2021 Documentary and dig
+2021 documentary and dig

 After the release of Wilson's Footsteps of Killers documentary in 2021, locals organised a dig of a field off Damson Wood Lane in Solihull after a tip-off was received from a man who said he had seen a man digging there at the time of the boys' disappearance.
 The now-adult brother of David Spencer helped organise the search.